Kelemek/gospel_presentation/gospel-admin/docs/WELCOME_EMAIL_IMPLEMENTATION.md

 ---

-**Current Status:** Code is ready!
+**Current Status:** Code is deployed!
 Just need to configure Supabase email template and test.